pierrickbourrat/SAPoLSN/content/vision/index.md

           position: center
           color: '#555'
       - title: The Future
-        content: We aim to mentor a new generation of researchers in philosophy of life sciences and foster collaboration between philosophers working in China and Australia.
+        content: We aim to mentor a new generation of researchers in philosophy of life sciences and foster collaboration between philosophers and philosophically-oriented scientists.
         align: right
         background:
           image: